eitanyaffe/knnview/README.md

 To run knnview on a toy example, using simulated data:

-1. Go to KNNVIEW_DIR directory and start an R session.
+1. Go to the KNNVIEW_DIR directory and start an R session.
 ```
 % cd ${KNNVIEW_DIR}
 % R